egarbarino/safari_gke_2/lesson_3/README.md

 Welcome to lesson 3, High Availability and Service Discovery.

-This lesson is organized into five modules.
+This lesson is organized into the six sub-lessons that you see on the screen.

 * 3.1 Defining and Launching Deployments
 * 3.2 Performing Rolling and Blue/Green Deployments